feassis/Test-Auto-Battle/README.md

 because class should be under Character class domaim.
 2- GetRandomInt was not being used - since the enemy and player "random" initial position was not random I've just changed to be random by creating a auxiliary method to return a valid random number
 3- Fixing Player Current Location was never used.
 At AlocatePlayerCharacter() a new variable was being created with the same name and type making it alocate player to a local variable position.
+4- Return statement was at wrong postion, chaged its position to after battleField is draw

 ## Step 1 - Removing Compilation Errors From Standard Project